 1. Sink in the kitchen

 The kitchen sink is much dirtier than its sister inbathroom.
 The most dangerous area is the drain pipe.
-The bacteria have also taken a liking to your dishwashing sponges, sink and mixer tap.
-Risk: Clean your kitchen countertop and sink with antibacterial cleaners.
-Especially after cooking meat, peeling raw vegetables and fruits, which contain many potential pathogens such as Salmonella, Campylobacter and E. coli.
-Wash your hands thoroughly in warm, soapy water for 20 seconds.
-Change sponges once a week or disinfect them in the dishwasher: 99.9% of bacteria are killed during the drying cycle.
-You can use the microwave for the same purpose.
-As for the drain, disinfect it 2 times a week: pour a tablespoon of chlorine into the drain hole and rinse it off with 1 liter of water.
+Bacteria have also taken a liking to your dishwashing sponges, the sink itself, and the faucet. risk: wash your kitchen countertop and sink with antibacterial cleaners.
+Especially after cooking meat, peeling raw vegetables and fruits, which contain many potential pathogens such as salmonella, campylobacter, and E. coli.
+Wash your hands thoroughly in warm soapy water for 20 seconds.
+Change sponges once a week or disinfect them in the dishwasher: the drying cycle kills 99.9% of bacteria.
+You can also use a microwave for the same purpose.
+As for the drain, disinfect it twice a week: pour a tablespoon of chlorine into the drain hole and rinse it with 1 liter of water.

 2. Toilets

-A well-known fact, latrines (especially in publicplaces) are swarming with a huge number of bacteria, but experts are unanimous: an even greater danger is thrown, for example, toilets in airplanes.
-A small draining hole in the sink contributes little to cleanliness.
-In addition, the volcanic flush of the toilet bowl tends to spew the smallest particles of the contents into the air, covering everything around the harmful bacteria.
-Reduce the risk: try not to touch the surfaces in the toilets.
-Use paper napkins for the toilet seat, to handle its lid, drain button and door handle.
-After using the toilet, thoroughly wash and dry your hands thoroughly.
-Close the lid of the toilet before pressing the drain button.
-If there is no lid - press the button and rather leave this sanctuary of infections.
-In the house, try to keep your bathroom and toilet room clean.
-It will not be superfluous to conduct general wet cleaning using special cleaning products at least once every three days.
+It is a well-known fact that toilets (especially inpublic places) are teeming with a huge number of bacteria, but experts are unanimous: even greater danger lies, for example, in toilets on airplanes.
+The small drain hole of the sink does little to promote cleanliness.
+In addition, the volcano-like flush of the toilet has a habit of ejecting tiny particles of contents into the air, covering everything around with harmful bacteria.
+Reduce the risk: try not to touch surfaces in toilets.
+Use paper napkins for the toilet seat, for handling its lid, flush button and door handle.
+After using the toilet, wash and dry your hands thoroughly.
+Close the toilet lid before pressing the flush button.
+If there is no lid, press the button and quickly leave this haven of infections.
+At home, try to keep your bathroom and toilet room clean.
+It would not be superfluous to carry out a general wet cleaning using special cleaning products at least once every three days.

 3. Wet underwear

-Taking out wet underwear from the washingmachine, you get as a "bonus" and an E. coli.
-One contaminated object spreads the bacteria all over the laundry, and they remain in the drum of the washing machine.
-Reduce the risk: use a boiling program (150 ° C) to wash the underwear.
-Wash white linen with bleach (for white, not colored linen - the latter is weaker), which kills 99.9% of bacteria.
-Wash the underwear separately (each pair of dirty underwear contains about 1 g of excrement), dry in the dryer for at least 45 minutes.
-Wash hands after washing and hanging wet clothes.
+Taking wet underwear out of the washing machinemachine, you also get E. coli as a “bonus”.
+One dirty item spreads bacteria throughout the laundry, and they also remain in the drum of the washing machine.
+Reduce the risk: use the boiling program (150 ° C) for washing underwear.
+Wash whites with bleach (for whites, not colors - the latter is weaker), which kills 99.9% of bacteria.
+Wash underwear separately (each pair of dirty underwear contains approximately 1 g of excrement), dry in the dryer for at least 45 minutes.
+Wash your hands after washing and hanging up wet laundry.

 4. Bathtub